markoravnice25/GA-Project-2-PokeDex/README.md

 * Learning to pair code and delegate tasks whilst working to meet a deadline;
 * Consuming a massive API and prioritising which endpoints to fetch as the pokeapi is a huge API.
 * Using Bootstrap to style the pages.
-* Separating the .js files into deifferent components to make the code cleaner.
+* Separating the .js files into different components to make the code cleaner.
 * Using React for the first time
 * Using Insomnia for the first time
 * Learning how to consume a public API